BDUG/l4rerust/docs/systemd.md

 The build scripts can produce a systemd-based image. `scripts/build.sh` fetches and cross-builds systemd for arm and arm64, then installs it together with unit files from `config/systemd` into the root filesystem.
 The same process can be invoked with `gmake systemd-image`.

+Cross-compiling systemd requires libcap headers for each target architecture.
+On Debian/Ubuntu hosts enable the `armhf` and `arm64` architectures and install `libcap-dev:armhf` and `libcap-dev:arm64` (see the detailed commands in [`docs/toolchains.md`](./toolchains.md)).
+The project Docker image will bundle these packages once the container fix lands; manual installation is only needed when building on your own host.

 Unit files placed in `config/systemd` are copied to `/lib/systemd/system` at build time. `bash.service` is enabled by default.
 To enable or disable other services, create or remove the corresponding symlinks under `/etc/systemd/system/<target>.wants/` or run `systemctl enable`/`disable` after boot.

 Systemd units interact with L4Re via capabilities exported in `config/cfg/bash.cfg`.
 Units that need a capability reference it through environment variables named `L4_CAP_<NAME>`.
 The file server demonstrates this pattern: